Tariq1981/BatchETLSparkFramework/README.md

         You may add any additional connector by extending "**sparkETLJobs.connectors.abstractconnector.AbstractConnector**".
       - **parameters**: This is a composite field which holds the parameters for the mentioned connector.
         There are main parameters which should present in each connector:
-        - **connectorType**: Its value is 1 if this connector is a source and 2 if it is a target.
+        - **connectorType**: Its value is 1 to indidcate that it is a source.
         - **StorageLevel**: Its value determine the caching behaviour.
 The value can "DISK_ONLY","DISK_ONLY_2","DISK_ONLY_3","MEMORY_ONLY","MEMORY_ONLY_2","MEMORY_AND_DISK","MEMORY_AND_DISK_2","OFF_HEAP","MEMORY_AND_DISK_DESER","DEFAULT".
           Please refer to the following link to know about the difference [Spark StorageLevel](https://spark.apache.org/docs/3.1.2/api/python/reference/api/pyspark.StorageLevel.html?highlight=storagelevel)